shayamahmad/heritage-app/README.md

 An efficient, responsive, and multilingual chatbot-based ticketing system with integrated payment options, designed to provide a seamless visitor experience from booking to entry.
 The solution also includes analytics to help museums make informed decisions.

 Solution Demo:
-You can access the live demo of the solution at: heritage-app-gamma.vercel.app.
+You can access the live demo of the solution at: https://heritage-app-gamma.vercel.app/

 Team Members:
-Shayam Ahmad (Leader)
+1. Shayam Ahmad (Leader)
-Mohammad Aakib Bhat
+2. Mohammad Aakib Bhat
-Haroon Iqbal
+3. Haroon Iqbal
-Jan Adnan Farooq
+4. Jan Adnan Farooq
-Isha Mishra
+5. Isha Mishra
-Shivani Gupta
+6. Shivani Gupta

 Structure:
 1. src/: Contains the source code for the chatbot and ticket booking system.